 There are plenty of great apps out there to make to-do lists, such as Todoist and Wunderlist, or you can use the tried-and-tested method of putting pencil to paper.
 Either way, the very act of planning your day will help you make the mental transition from holiday mode to work mode much smoother and less painless.

 Having a plan for your day back to work is one thing.
 Sticking to it is another.

-That might involve setting timings against each task and sticking to them rigidly; promising yourself little rewards each time you complete a task; blasting music through your headphones to help you focus and signalling to colleagues you’re on “lockdown”; taking your laptop to an unused meeting room to ensure you’re not interrupted; playing a game with yourself where you aim to complete menial tasks against the clock... whatever works for you.
+That might involve setting timings against each task and sticking to them rigidly; promising yourself little rewards each time you complete one.
+It might mean blasting music through your headphones to help you focus and signalling to colleagues you’re on “lockdown” or it could be taking your laptop to an unused meeting room to ensure you’re not interrupted; playing a game with yourself where you aim to complete menial tasks against the clock – whatever works for you.

 3. Formulate an email strategy